corda/corda/readme.txt

     optimization level, debug symbols, and whether to enable assertions
       default: fast

+  * lzma - if set, support use of LZMA to compress embedded JARs and boot images.
+The value of this option should be a directory containing a recent LZMA SDK (available at http://www.7-zip.org/sdk.html).
+Currently, only version 9.20 of the SDK has been tested, but other versions might work.
+      default: not set

   * ios - if true, cross-compile for iOS on OS X.  Note that non-jailbroken iOS devices do not allow JIT compilation, so only